 Sunday, January 24, 2016

 The chronicle starts with a dream of a man burning in flames.
-Oak is the handsome young male having all these nightmares.
-He is played by the famous Superstar Thai actor-model Toni Rakkaen.
+Oak is the handsome young male with all these nightmares.
+He is played by the famous Thai actor-model and Superstar Toni Rakkaen.

-“Checkers” shows how an innocent boy views gays and transgender as an integrated part of the community, a tolerant society which is more concerned about the daily life and survival rather than worried about anybody's sexual preferences.
+“Checkers” shows how an innocent boy views gays and transgender people as an integrated part of his community.
+This tolerant society is more concerned about daily life and survival rather than worried about anybody’s sexual preferences.

-The Aunt is a hard-working, superstitious lady, who cleans houses and takes care of little Oak and Ek, the two orphans but loving brothers.
+The Aunt is a hard-working, superstitious lady who cleans houses and cares for little Oak and Ek, the two orphan, loving brothers.

-“Checkers” is a surprisingly directorial film debut for Korean-American Josh Kim, who teams-up with veteran Hollywood producer Chris Lee (“Superman Returns,” “SWAT,” “Valkyrie”) to make this a beautiful movie.
+“Checkers” is a surprising directorial debut for Korean-American Josh Kim, who teams up with veteran Hollywood producer Chris Lee (“Superman Returns,” “SWAT,” “Valkyrie”) to make this a beautiful movie.

 “Checkers” flows evenly, provoking the spectator to fall in love with the film, making you forget about yourself and live through the eyes of those great characters.